MaryamAsgarinezhad/obsidian/Linux/Docker.md

 ![[Pasted image 20240504170040.png]]

+- when giving the address of these file (and all files in general), the current directory is important.
+Here the current directory is where the "docker build" command is being run. which is in the same level as the

 --------------------------------
 The content that is running in the dockerfile, including the CMD, is running in the docker container (which is the same as an independent OS) and is not on local.